koala-framework/composer-extra-assets/README.md

 This plugin will automatically generate 3 files: `.bowerrc`, `bower.json`, `package.json`/

-Unless you have special requirements, you can ignore those 3 files in you VCSto your `.gitignore`:
+Unless you have special requirements, you can ignore those 3 files in your VCS.
+If you are using GIT, add this to your `.gitignore`:

 .gitignore